Fauna

 Fish and Invertebrates

-Blue cod (Parapercis colias)
+Blue cod (Horoirangi)

 Blue Cod are a common reef fish in Marlborough, Kaikoura, Fiordland, Stewart Island and the Chatham Islands where they can grow up to 66cm in length.
 Juveniles have a different colouration to adults, being bright white with a black lateral stripe.